K2-US-TS/Excel-Import-Lite/README.md

 4. A short script is executed which calls a function in the JavaScript embedded in the view.
 The function reads the base64 contents from the textbox control and outputs the results as JSON to another hidden textbox control.

+5. The JSON is then saved to the **ExcelFileImport** table in the **JSON** field.

-5. The resulting JSON can then be used to insert or update records in a SmartObject.
+5. The resulting JSON can then be used to insert or update records in a SmartObject using a [stored procedure](#sql-server-stored-procedure) as described below.

+## SQL Server Stored Procedure

+The